How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Sharing is caring!

-Do you want to know how long it will take to cook your prime rib perfectly?
+Would you like to know how long it takes to cook your prime rib perfectly?
 Whether you are cooking for yourself or guests, you want to ensure you cook it to your desired doneness.
 Plus, it’s an expensive cut, so you don’t want to mess it up!

 But how do you work out the cooking time?
-There are a few factors to consider, like whether you will use a grill or oven and what doneness you prefer.
+There are several factors to consider, such as whether you will use a grill or oven and what level ofdoneness you prefer.
 Follow my steps below to cook your prime rib to perfection!

 slow-cook-prime-rib